 Mean score of companies in the Health Services industry.
 Comparing a company's score to the industry average can give you a sense of how well the company is doing compared to its peers.

-International Medical Corps, headquartered in the US, currently does not have available data on its carbon emissions, as no specific emissions figures have been reported.
+International Medical Corps, headquartered in the US, currently does not report any specific carbon emissions data, as there are no available figures for their emissions in kg CO2e.
 Additionally, there are no documented reduction targets or climate pledges outlined in their initiatives.
 As a result, the organisation's climate commitments and strategies remain unclear.
-Without emissions data or reduction initiatives, it is challenging to assess their environmental impact or progress towards sustainability goals.
-In the context of the broader industry, many organisations are increasingly adopting science-based targets and committing to net-zero emissions, highlighting the importance of transparency and accountability in climate action.
-International Medical Corps may need to consider similar commitments to align with industry standards and expectations.
+Without specific emissions data or reduction initiatives, it is challenging to assess their environmental impact or progress towards sustainability goals.

 Companies disclose and commit to reducing emissions to show they are serious about reducing emissions impact over time.
 They can also help a company track its progress over time.